 Besides focusing on your relationship, take time to practice some self-care.
 Scheduling some “me” time helps you refocus and clear your head.
 No matter what the activity is, give yourself a few minutes to do what you enjoy.
 Looking for a few ideas?
 Try:

-To help yourself and your partner reenergize, Ms. Hoffman offers this advice:
+To help yourself and your partner reenergize, Ms. Gallagher offers this advice:

 “Take turns with your partner providing care so each of you can do your own thing.
 This will also foster the strength of the relationship as a whole.”